Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Basic equations

 \section{Basic equations}

-The governing equations describing the nonlinear behavior of DIA waves, propagating along $x$-axis, in collisionless, unmagnetized dusty plasma consisting of negatively charged immobile dust grains, adiabatic positive ions and nonthermal electrons are the following:
+The following are the governing equations describing the non-linear behaviour of dust ion acoustic waves propagating along x-axis in collisionless unmagnetized dusty plasma consisting of adiabatic warm ions, negatively charged immobile dust grains, and non-thermally distributed electrons: